Say goodbye to the Game of Thrones blues because the final season in the franchise is upon us!

-In the short teaser trailer from the studio, which also featured a sneak peek at the new series of Big Little Lies, we find Sansa Stark (played by Sophie Turner), welcoming Daenerys Targaryen (Emilia Clarke) to Winterfell.
+Previously we had only seen a short teaser trailer from the studio, which also featured a sneak peek at the new series of Big Little Lies.
+In the updated version, we find Sansa Stark (played by Sophie Turner), welcoming Daenerys Targaryen (Emilia Clarke) to Winterfell.

 If you're a Games of Thrones fan, you'll recall that Jon Snow, who stands alongside Daenerys in the teaser, is not in fact Sansa's bastard half-brother but is actually named Aegon, and had legitimate Targaryen blood, suggesting all might not be plain sailing for Daenerys.